Currently available for £499.00 from ProForm

 The console features a good sized display which is nice and bright with large easy-to-read characters that display training data for time, calories, distance, pace, incline, speed, pulse and vertical distance.
 There are 8 preset workouts built into the console as well as a manual mode which does provide a very basic level of workouts though none of them feature any incline changes.
-This really is basic 101 stuff though it does do a job, however you want more to keep you entertained and engaged then it’s possible to sign up to the iFit interactive training service (1 year included).
+This really is basic 101 stuff though it does do a job, however you want more to keep you entertained and engaged then it’s possible to sign up to the iFit interactive training service (30-day family subscription included).
 Download the app onto a tablet, and then connect to the treadmill.
 Place the tablet in the holder and you can access hundreds of HD workout videos led by personal trainers from a library that’s constantly growing, race against other iFit members to get the best time on a particular course, get dietary advice and a whole lot more.
-Subscription to iFit is currently in the region of £100 a year and requires a reasonably fast WiFi internet connection.
+It’s worht noting that to get s mooth experience you’ll need reasonably fast internet connection and a good WiFi signal.

 Other extras include Bluetooth wireless heart rate receiver, though there are no handpulse sensors so if you want to check your heart rate a wireless Bluetooth monitor is essential, 3.5mm audio input jack for MP3 playback via the console speakers, tablet holder and accessories tray.
 The Proform 205 CST is covered by a lifetime frame, 5-year motor (parts only) and 2-year parts and labour warranty.

 ProForm 205 CST Specifications